PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 errors inherited from the recursive lower.
 This changes diagnostics only; the mutation owners and their ordering remain fixed.

+Gate-layout orchestration remains owned by `passes/gate_layout_orchestration.py`.
+The lowerer re-exports the elementwise gate runner from that module solely for the established Python/test import contract; it does not call the runner directly or create another pass owner.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct